Is Medigap Plan F Going Away?

 In other words, if you have a Plan F, you can go to the doctor without paying any co-pays, deductibles, or coinsurance.
 The government worries that since you can go to the doctor for free, you might go more than you need to.

-There are various debates going on about whether this is even true, however.
+There are various debates going on about whether this is true.
 Many studies have shown that people who go to the doctor more often are more likely to find problems sooner, which costs less in the long run.

 On the flip side, people who don’t go to the doctor as often are more likely to miss potential health conditions, which can end up costing more.

-In the end, though, Plan F will not be available for newly eligible individuals starting in 2020.
+In the end, Plan F will not be available for newly eligible individuals starting in 2020.

 Can I Still Get Plan F After 2020?